kubernetes/website/docs/tutorials/stateful-application/cassandra.md

 {: .note}

 1. Update the StatefulSet if necessary.
-2. Create the Cassandra StatefulSet from the following `cassandra-statefulset.yaml` file:
+2. Create the Cassandra StatefulSet from the `cassandra-statefulset.yaml` file:

        kubectl create -f cassandra-statefulset.yaml